Get prepared, build community.

 Tuesday nights, 6 - 8:30 p.m.

-- 8-week series of natural birth classes.
-Pay in full or make a $100 deposit when you register.
+- Our eight-week series includes six weeks of birth class, a week of breastfeeding and one week of fourth trimester/postpartum education.
+Pay in full or make a $150 deposit when you register.